-A recent Vancouver city initiative to improve energy efficiency in Vancouver homes - the Home Energy Loan Program - had a very low participation rate among eowners.
+A recent Vancouver city initiative to improve energy efficiency in Vancouver homes - the Home Energy Loan Program - had a very low participation rate among homeowners.

-The program called for home The program called for home-owners to have an energy audit by a federally licensed auditor, who would recommend the best ways to reduce a home's carbon footprint.
+The program called for homeowners to have an energy audit by a federally licensed auditor, who would recommend the best ways to reduce a home's carbon footprint.

-Homeowners could then select from a list of pre-approved contractors and apply approved contractors and apply for up to \$10,000 in financing from Vancity Credit Union.
-The 10-year-loam, with a fixed inter-est rate of 4.5 per cent, would be collected through the city's annual property tax bill.
-BC Hydro and FortisBC encourage homeowners to become more energy efficient through their Home Energy through their Home Energy Rebate Offer (HERO), which offers rebates of up to \$1,200 for various home improve-ments - including insulation, draftproofing, space heating, water heating and ventilation.
+Homeowners could then select from a list of pre-approved contractors and apply for up to \$10,000 in financing from Vancity Credit Union.
+The 10-year-loan, with a fixed interest rate of 4.5 per cent, would be collected through the city's annual property tax bill.

-water heating and ventilation.

-The program was launched

-in April and is due to expire

-on March 31 next year but the

-city staff report recommends

-the city promote the program,

-especially to owners of older

-homes, and ask the utilities to

-extend it beyond next year.
+BC Hydro and FortisBC encourage homeowners to become more energy efficient through their Home Energy Rebate Offer (HERO), which offers rebates of up to \$1,200 for various home improvements - including insulation, draftproofing, space heating, water heating and ventilation.

+The program was launched in April and is due to expire on March 31 next year but the city staff report recommends the city promote the program, especially to older homes, and get the utilities to extend it beyond next year.

 Other report recommendations include:

-• Encourage the five largest

-• Encourage the five largest Encourage the five largest industrial emitters in Vancouver to undertake detailed energy audits to identify cost effective efficiency improvements.
-Support voluntary building energy benchmarking by large commercial buildings and large multi-unit residential buildings in the city.
+• Encourage the five largest industrial emitters in Vancouver to undertake detailed energy audits to identify cost effective efficiency improvements.

-multi-unit residential buildings in the city.
+• Support voluntary building energy benchmarking by large commercial buildings and large multi-unit residential buildings in the city.

-• Expand the Green Land-lord program, which undertakes energy and water audits of apartment buildings.
+• Expand the Green Landlord program, which undertakes energy and water audits of apartment buildings.

-• Partner with BC Hydro and FortisBC to pilot programs that use new smart technologies such as learning thermostats to reduce home energy water. to reduce home energy use.
+• Partner with BC Hydro and FortisBC to pilot programs that use new smart technologies such as learning thermostats to reduce home energy use.